trunk-io/docs/check/configuration/supported/psscriptanalyzer.md

 ## Auto Enabling

-psscriptanalyzer will be auto-enabled if any of its config files are present: *`PSScriptAnalyzerSettings.psd1`*
+psscriptanalyzer will be auto-enabled if a `PSScriptAnalyzerSettings.psd1` config file is present.

 ## Settings

 psscriptanalyzer supports the following config files:
 * `PSScriptAnalyzerSettings.psd1`

 You can move these files to `.trunk/configs` and `trunk check` will still find them.
 See [Moving Linter Configs](..#moving-linter-configs) for more info.